MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-remote-write-virtual-machines.md

    kubectl apply -f <remote-write-secret.yaml>
    ```

-2. Update the values for remote write section in Prometheus Operator.
-Copy the following yaml and save it as a file.
-Refer to [Prometheus Operator documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#azuread) for more details on the Azure Monitor Workspace remote write specification in Prometheus Operator.
+2. Update the values for the remote write section in Prometheus Operator.
+Copy the following YAML and save it as a file.
+For more details on the Azure Monitor workspace specification for remote write in Prometheus Operator, refer to the [Prometheus Operator documentation](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/api.md#azuread).

    ```yaml
    prometheus: